-

 2. Airbnb

 Airbnb invested $953 million in advertising efforts in 2023, according to a Statista report.
-The marketing budget is 9.61% of its $9.92 billion revenue for that year.
+Their marketing budget consisted of 9.61% of their total $9.92 billion in revenue for that year.

 3. Nike

-Nike invested about $4.06 billion in its global advertising and promotion activities in 2023, which was 8% of their budget.
+Nike invested about $4.06 billion into its global advertising and promotion activities in 2023, which was 8% of their total budget.
 The athletic apparel brand generated $51 billion in revenue in 2023.

 4. Ford

-In 2023, Ford used $2.5 billion in marketing and advertising activities globally.
-Its investment is estimated to be 1.42% of its total revenue.
+In 2023, Ford budgeted $2.5 billion for marketing and advertising activities globally.
+Their investment was estimated to be 1.42% of their total revenue for 2023, which came out to nearly $176 billion.

 Marketing budget templates

-Manage your precious dollars and track your marketing investment with the help of free marketing budget templates.
-We created these downloadable templates to make it easy for you to plan your budget and manage your resources:
+Improve your budget management and track your marketing investment with the help of our free marketing budget templates.
+We created these two downloadable templates to make it easy for you to plan your budget and manage your resources.

 1. Marketing budget plan template